Snap’s new AR features help brands improve conversions

 Or how about being able to take 2D images from your catalog and – through machine learning – have them transformed and transported onto the bodies of Snap users, who want to virtually try on clothes, and even have the opportunity to share the look with friends before clicking through to complete the purchase.

-These impressive developments from Snap – one in terms of the canvas, the other in terms of the ability to take large amounts of products direct to the consumer – are becoming a reality that brands should capitalize on.
+These impressive developments from Snap – one in terms of the canvas, the other in terms of the ability to take large amounts of products direct to the consumer – are becoming a reality that brands should capitalise on.

 AR for retail